 For example, negative emissions from sister projects to Charm Industries are available today at Puro.earth.
 Charm will take pyrolysis oil and bury it underground.
 While Carbofex, a verified Puro.earth project, produces the solid pyrolysis output called biochar.
 It removes carbon from the atmosphere for thousands of years and has many commercial uses as a soil fertilizer and water filter, while keeping the carbon in a stable form.

 Stripe envisions that in the future, CarbonCure’s technology could use CO2 from direct air capture once it becomes more economical, forming a full negative emissions technology.
-We support that vision, and luckily we already offer removal certificates from full negative emissions technologies with biochar and wooden building elements, as these are coupled to sustainable biomass production.
+We support that vision, and luckily we already offer removal certificates from full negative emissions technologies with biochar and bio-based construction materials, as these are coupled to sustainable biomass production.

 Imagine a whole community of thinkers and doers creating complete negative emissions technologies and industrial loops.
 For example, meet Carbon Transformer Hirsitalo, the Finnish Log House Industry Association.
 Certified as grown sustainably, their wood is turned to building elements that will keep carbon sequestered for 50 years, guaranteed.
 Currently wood is used marginally for building offices and homes, but it has the potential to scale to 1,1 Gt CO2 removal per year — once Carbon Transformation kicks in.

 Other verified projects are available and we have a pipeline of 96 negative emission project candidates in different carbon removal methods.
-In the current projects carbon is removed and stored outside of the biosphere for 50 years in wooden building elements and for more than 1000 years in biochar and in carbonated building elements.
+In the current projects carbon is removed and stored outside of the biosphere for 50 years in bio-based construction materials and for more than 1000 years in biochar and in carbonated building elements.
 Plus, further aligning ourselves with Stripe’s thinking, we are developing verification methodologies for BECCS, (BioEnergy with Carbon Capture and Storage), DACS (Direct Air Capture with Storage), and also SOC (Soil Organic Carbon).
 We welcome projects that were not selected by Stripe to apply to our marketplace.

 Stripe’s criteria puts science-based and independent verifiability at the center and we fully agree.
 Our experience is that verification works two ways: it assures the buyer that the volume and permanence of the carbon removal is as promised, and for the project, it gives professional input on how to further improve their process, make it technology mature and even more carbon-negative.
 Industrial maturity in action.